 We have brought successful mesothelioma claims for people who have worked in the following occupations and industries:

 We have handled claims for wives, and other family members, who were exposed to asbestos from the clothes their husband, father, or even sons, brought home from work.
 We have also successfully secured compensation for people who lived close to factories, and were exposed to asbestos dust which escaped into the atmosphere.

 Leigh Day has a team of specialist mesothelioma claims lawyers who have successfully obtained millions of pounds in compensation for people who have contracted mesothelioma after being exposed to asbestos in the workplace.
 We only represent claimants and do not act for insurance companies.

-Daniel Easton, partner and head of the industrial diseases team, has been recognised as a leader in the areas of asbestos compensation claims by both major legal directories.
-Chambers guide to the legal profession recently described him as being considered ‘outstandingly knowledgeable’ by the Bar, and ‘compassionate’ and ‘responsive’ by clients.
+Joint head of the industrial disease team, Daniel Easton is recognised as a leader in the area of asbestos compensation claims by both major legal directories.
+The legal 500 recently described him as a “renowned asbestos litigator”.

 Vijay Ganapathy has obtained numerous successful outcomes on behalf of mesothelioma and other asbestos disease sufferers.
 He is credited with achieving success on behalf of Mr Chandler in Chandler v Cape plc EWCA 525 which is widely reported for having set a new precedent for suing parent companies.
 He is frequently invited to give talks and regularly writes in leading journals highlighting asbestos related issues.
 He has also been appointed an APIL assessor for other solicitors seeking specialist accreditation for undertaking asbestos disease claims.